BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 ## Install command (use with care) ##

-`harbor laravel new` will install laravel application to current folder.
+`harbor new laravel` will install laravel application to current folder.
 See harbor installer, it is the recommended way.

-`harbor craftable new` will install craftable application to current folder.
+`harbor new craftable` will install craftable application to current folder.
 See harbor installer, it is the recommended way.